jxnblk/mdx-go/docs/src/Configuration.md

   </ComponentProvider>
 ```

-The ComponentProvider also adds the [LiveCode](/LiveCode) component to scope for rendering fenced code blocks as live code examples.

 ## Layout components

 mdx-go includes optional layout components for quickly adding default styles and layouts to your app.